mborus/requirements-txt/readme.md

 As of February 2024, `h3`is not installing yet.

-If you can live without them, try the requirements_312_incomplete.txt
+If you can live without it, try the requirements_312_incomplete.txt

 I'll keep the 3.11 version until the geo libraries are fully supported.